Step 4: The hearing

 If the abuser does not show up for the hearing, the judge may enter a “default” order, granting you what you requested in your petition.
 The judge may also decide to postpone the date of the hearing in order to be able to hear testimony from the abuser.
 If the judge postpones the hearing, be sure to ask that your temporary order will be extended until the next hearing date.

 You may wish to hire a lawyer to help with your case, especially if the abuser has a lawyer.
-If the abuser shows up with a lawyer, you can ask the judge for a “continuance” (a later court date) so that you have time to find a lawyer.
-Go to KS Places that Help to find help in your area.
+If the abuser shows up with a lawyer, you can ask the judge for a “continuance” so that you have time to find a lawyer.
+Go to KS Finding a Lawyer to find help in your area.